coolbutuseless/foist/README.md

 ## Benchmark: Saving a matrix as a grey image

-The following benchmark compares:
+The following benchmarks the output of a 2D numeric matrix to a grey image.

-  - `foist::write_pgm()` in both row-major and column-major ordering
+  - `foist::write_pnm()` in both row-major and column-major ordering
       - by **not** converting to row-major ordering the data is written in the same order it is stored in R. By minimizing this data manipulation some significant speedups are achieved.